Biden says 14.5M get health care under Obama law, with help

 “Health care should be a right, not a privilege, for all Americans,” Biden said in a statement.
 “We are making that right a reality for a record number of people, bringing down costs and increasing access for families across the country.”

 But progress could prove fleeting if congressional Democrats remain deadlocked over Biden’s social agenda package.
 Biden’s earlier coronavirus relief bill has been providing generous subsidy increases that benefit new and returning customers by lowering premiums and out-of-pocket costs.
 The enhanced financial assistance is temporary.
-It will go away at the end of this year without congressional action to extend it more year or make it permanent.
+It will go away at the end of 2022 without congressional action to extend it additional years or make it permanent.

 Biden said new data from the Centers for Disease Control and Prevention demonstrates that his administration’s efforts to sign more people up through the Affordable Care Act, or ACA, have had an impact.
 The figures show that one in seven uninsured people got covered between the end of 2020 and September 2021, with lower-income Americans gaining coverage at the highest rate.
 That time frame overlaps a special sign-up the Biden administration held for much of last year and does not include the regular sign-up season for 2022.